nieboczek/quefi/README.md

 ## Screenshots
 #missing
 # TODO!!!
-- add repeat
-- finish global song manager
-- download manager:
-  - spotify playlist to quefi playlist
+- order items in playlist created from a spotify one
-- global song manager
+- download manager items
-- redesign
+- finish Repeat::One
+- when playing song in playlist, make it continue to the next thing in playlist
 - make mouse do stuff ;-;
 - discord integration (https://crates.io/crates/discord-rich-presence & https://discord.com/developers/applications/1298340402499289220/information)